yext/pages-starter-react-locations/README.md

 ## Temporary Changes / Additional Notes
 ### .npmrc
 This file is necessary while this repository is private.
 You will need to add an environment variable called `NPM_TOKEN` in your branch settings in the Yext Sites UI.
 You can create the token via the https://npmjs.org 'Access Tokens' section.
+You will also need to export `NPM_TOKEN` in ~/.bash_profile locally as well (`npm login` doesn't seem to work when this file exists in the repo).